 Cookhouse Wind Farm’s education development programmes include funding of:

-Cookhouse Wind Farm wants to positively impact the provision of quality childcare and access for children aged 0 – 6 years.
-The ECD programmes are designed to improve the overall functionality and resources of ECD centres in Adelaide, Bedford, Cookhouse and Somerset East.
+This programme positively impacts the provision of quality childcare and access for children aged 0 – 6 years, incorporating programmes that are designed to improve the overall functionality and resources of ECD centres.

 Direct funding from Cookhouse Wind Farm is used for practitioner training, building and renovation costs, furniture and appliances, educational equipment, nutrition and the purchase of vital resources.

-Cookhouse Wind Farm responds to the educational needs of the local primary and high schools in Adelaide, Bedford, Cookhouse and Somerset East, from funding of educator salaries to the establishment of computer labs and equipment.
+Cookhouse Wind Farm has supported the educational needs of the local primary and high schools in Adelaide, Bedford, Cookhouse and Somerset East, by providing funding of educator salaries and the establishment of computer labs and equipment.

-The Cookhouse Wind Farm Scholarship Programme covers various fields of study at various universities, and it provides tertiary education funding for deserving young students from the local communities.
+The Scholarship Programme covers various fields of study at various universities, and it provides tertiary education funding for deserving young students from the local communities.

 Cookhouse Wind Farm’s Wind Turbine Technician Training programme addresses one of the most notable skills shortages in the area, the technical skills needed on the wind farm.
-The tuition fees, heights training and trade tests of three local mechatronics students are being paid for by Cookhouse Wind Farm, while they are receiving on-site training at the wind farm.
+The tuition fees, working at heights training and trade tests of three local mechatronics students was paid for by Cookhouse Wind Farm, and on-site training at the wind farm provided.

 Since 2014 Cookhouse Wind has provided funding to: